Bizmundo/dataviz-final-project/README.md

 This project is a visualisation of [stop and search data of Kent County (UK) police](https://gist.github.com/Bizmundo/246821fffd9f3ed3c1c25f515be6eb6e).

+## Questions & Tasks

+This visualization project attempt to help the user answer the following questions:

+ * Is there any correlation between stop and search type and race?
+ * Is there any correlation between object of search and race?
+ * Is there any relationship between stop and search outcome and race?
+ * Is there any spacial pattern on the location of the stops and searches?
+ * How does the temporal trend of the stop and search look?

 ### The Kent County (UK) police stop and search interactive map
 It displays the location of the stop and search on the map.
 It has a combo box that helps the user overlay other attributes on the map.
 It helps user discover whether there is a spacial correlation between the stop & search data attribute and race.